7uperior/famlafl/docs/source/implementations/data_structures.rst

 Imbalance Bars
 **************

-2 types of imbalance bars are implemented in mlfinlab:
+2 types of imbalance bars are implemented in famlafl:

     1. Expected number of ticks, defined as EMA (book implementation)
     2. Constant number of expected number of ticks.